BensonRen/BensonRen.github.io/_publications/NA-modular.md

 title: "A modular view of recent deep inverse modelsfor inverse design problems"
 collection: publications
 permalink: /publication/NA-modular
 excerpt: 'Working paper.
-In this work on provide a modular view for the recent deep inverse models for inverse design problem and tested their performance when we mix-n-match their individual components together.
+In this work on provide a modular view for the recent deep inverse models for inverse design problem and tested their performance when we mix-n-match their individual components together'.
 date: 2021.08.21
 venue: 'Working paper'
 paperurl: ''